 Anyway, I knew something had to change.
 Our insurance was going up another 20% a year, and I just had enough.
 It wasn’t worth it anymore.

-When we had started on this same insurance (with a $3,500 dollar deductible) 6 years ago, the cost was just around $400.
+When we had started on this same health insurance plan (with a $3,500 dollar deductible) 6 years ago, the cost was just around $400.

 I had heard and read a lot about Health Shares.
 A lot of bloggers had started to use them.